-Our Modern Slavery Statement was prepared by the Head of Corporate Governance (with input from our Legal, Governance, Risk and Compliance teams) and reviewed by our Audit and Risk Committee (ARC) Chairman.
-The FY23 Modern Slavery Statement was circulated to the directors of EML for comment and review prior to its formal approval by the Board on 22 December 2023.
+Our Modern Slavery Statement was prepared by Group Chief Risk and Compliance Officer and reviewed by our Audit and Risk Committee (ARC) Chairman.
+The FY24 Modern Slavery Statement was circulated to the directors of EML for comment and review prior to its formal approval by the Board on 25 November 2024.